 A student must declare an eligible program of study from their Primary College, which is the school granting their degree.
 Only one major change can be applied to an appeal once an Academic Plan has been approved with the Financial Aid Office.

-A Student who has had his/her financial aid Suspended has the right to appeal by submitting a Satisfactory Academic Progress Appeal Form.
-Appeals must be submitted to the Financial Aid Office within the semester the student is requesting aid.
+A Student who has had his/her financial aid Suspended has the right to appeal by submitting an online Satisfactory Academic Progress Appeal Form.
+Appeals must be submitted remotely online to the Financial Aid Office within the semester the student is requesting aid.
 Deadline dates vary.

-- Complete the Satisfactory Progress Appeal form and submit it to the Financial Aid Office.
+- Complete the Satisfactory Progress Appeal form online and submit it online to the Financial Aid Office.

-- Submit a letter (preferably typewritten), along with acceptable documentation explaining the circumstances or reasons for appealing.
+- Submit an online letter along with acceptable documentation explaining the circumstances or reasons for appealing.
 For example, how were the circumstances beyond the students control or why the student has exceeded Maximum Time Frame.
-Students should attach copies of letters from doctors, counselors, divorce decree, medical information related to illness, death of immediate family member, birth of a child, etc. The student must also explain how the circumstances have changed and/or what steps the student has taken to alleviate any obstacles.
-For example, meeting with academic counselor, tutoring, testing, reducing unit load, etc. If the student is appealing because of Maximum Timeframe, the student must explain why they need additional time to complete his/her goal.
+Thru the remote online process, Students should upload and attach copies of letters from doctors, counselors, divorce decree, medical information related to illness, death of immediate family member, birth of a child, etc. The student must also explain how the circumstances have changed and/or what steps the student has taken to alleviate any obstacles.
+For example, meeting with academic counselor, tutoring, testing, reducing unit load, etc. If the student is appealing because of Maximum Time frame, the student must explain why they need additional time to complete his/her goal.

 - Incomplete appeals (those with no explanation and/or no educational plan attached) will be automatically denied.

-When submitting an appeal, please ensure that all grades from the previous term attended have posted and have been evaluated before submitting a Satisfactory Academic Progress (SAP) appeal.
+When submitting an appeal, please ensure that all grades from the previous term attended have posted and have been evaluated.
 Once grades have been posted and evaluated your Satisfactory Academic Progress will be calculated in accordance with the Moorpark College SAP policy.
-Students will be notified via my.vcccd.edu student portal.
-Please make sure to check your portal daily for this important notification.
+Students will be notified via my.vcccd.edu student portal and email.
+Please make sure to check your portal frequently for this important notification.